Learn more by attending a free seminar

-Next, you'll attend a New Bariatric Seminar at our clinic.
-In this seminar, you’ll meet with a nurse to go over the steps required by your insurance company, such as preoperative weight management classes, psychiatric evaluation, nutrition and exercise consults, and anything else your insurance may require.
-You'll hear from one of our bariatric surgeons to discuss which procedure best meets your needs.
+Next, you'll attend an orientation and consultation at our clinic.
+You will meet with our nurse coordinator to go over the steps required by your insurance company, such as preoperative weight management class.
+You'll also meet with one of our bariatric surgeons to discuss which procedure best meets your needs.

 If you’re ready to meet with our team, click here to schedule a consultation.

 Surgeries are performed at UT Health Tyler, which is accredited by the American College of Surgeons (ACS) and the American Society for Metabolic and Bariatric Surgery (ASMBS) as a Comprehensive Center – the highest level available.
 The facility is also accredited for pediatric and adolescent bariatric surgery.
 Our experience in bariatric care has allowed us to successfully perform over 6,000 procedures since 2001, while offering comprehensive care in pre-op and post-op programs.

 UT Health Tyler is proud to be recognized by Blue Cross Blue Shield of Texas with a Blue Distinction® Centers+ for Bariatric Surgery designation, as part of the Blue Distinction Specialty Care program.
 Blue Distinction Centers are nationally designated healthcare facilities that show a commitment to delivering high quality patient safety and better health outcomes, based on objective measures that were developed with input from the medical community and leading accreditation and quality organizations.
 The Blue Distinction Centers for Bariatric Surgery program provides a full range of bariatric surgery care; including surgical care, post-operative care, outpatient follow-up care, and patient education.